 Sawan Bundarn Cave is just 20 kilometres (12 miles) from Sangkhlaburi and situated near the Three Pagoda Pass.
 Inside the cave, you will encounter bats so small that many of them are only about the size of a bumblebee.
 See if you can spot any!
 Friendly monks maintain the cave and there is no entrance fee here.

 The outlying area of Sangkhlaburi is host to the Karen and Mon hill tribe villages, a few curious caves and waterfalls in the Khao Laem Wildlife Reserve and the Thung Yai Naresuan Wildlife Sanctuary.
-Another 25 kilometres or 15 miles further north towards the Burmese border you'll find the Three Pagodas Pass.
+A further 25 kilometres (15 miles) north towards the Burmese border you'll find Three Pagodas Pass.